sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 they have instant access to them just in case I lose anything.

 If you are US citizen, some of the above do not apply to you.
-Make sure that you have your US passport, and health insurance card and boarding pass.
+Make sure you have your US passport, health insurance card, and boarding pass.

 <section id="Paperwork-SSN" />
 ### Getting your SSN